-- Study the various problems associated with soil deposits. - Improve the characteristics of difficult soils as well as design techniques required to implement various ground improvement methods. - Discriminate about cohesionless and cohesive soils. - Learn about the earth reinforcement. - Implement the various grouting techniques.
+- Exposed to various problems associated with soil deposits and methods to evaluate them. - Improve the characteristics of difficult soils as well as design techniques required to implement various ground improvement methods. - Get the knowledge about cohesionless and cohesive soils. - Possess knowledge about earth reinforcement. - Gain the knowledge of grouting techniques.